It is the same five questions every week.

 If you’re building your HR knowledge base from scratch, Everything You Need to Know about Building a Knowledge Base for HR covers governance and ownership models in depth.

-I’ve watched HR teams screenshot their HRIS menu and paste it into FAQs.
-Three months later the interface updates and the screenshot is wrong, creating confusion instead of clarity.
+The common failure mode: HR teams screenshot the HRIS menu and paste it into the FAQ.
+Three months later, the interface updates.
+The screenshot is wrong.
+The FAQ creates confusion instead of clarity.
+Link the live article, not a static image.

 Measure deflection and iterate

-Research from Panopto shows that 81% of employees are frustrated when they can’t access the information they need to do their jobs.
+Research from Panopto shows 81% of employees get frustrated when they can’t access the information they need to do their jobs.
 Your deflection metrics reveal whether you’re solving this problem.
-Here are five signals to track:

 Show the pre vs post trend: